unocss/unocss/docs/integrations/vite.md

 ### `svelte-scoped`

-This mode will inject generated CSS to Svelte's `<style>` for isolation.
+`svelte-scoped` mode has been moved to its own package, see [@unocss/svelte-scoped/vite](/integrations/svelte-scoped).

 ### `shadow-dom`